Birdletonbird6000/WHSTechNotes/journal.md

 # December 16, 2024

 I am looking foward to winter break so I don't have to wake up early and spend 8 hours at school.

+# January 8, 2025

+I liked the journal entries.
+I want to learn more coding and get better.
+But i dont know about pursuing any certifications yet.